 I wrote this essay almost two years ago, tried meekly to get it published, failed and moved it to a large dropbox folder called “abandoned”.
 It turns out the world wasn’t ready for/doesn’t want/definitely doesn’t need a Marxist reappraisal of a George Steiner essay about literary pornography from the mid-60s.
-Who’da thought?
-I should say that it’s an unfortunate product of its time – in my life, that is – in that it reflects an overly narrow, random and male range of reading.
-Since then, I’ve come (embarrassingly late) to writers like Rebecca Sullivan, Andrea Dworkin, Sallie Tisdale, Susan Griffin, Maggie Nelson, Judith Butler and Gayatri Spivak who have changed and enriched my thinking on sex, the body, and its representation.
-I’m not an academic – or even a particularly rigorous-minded person – so my thoughts are still narrow, limited and all-too-shit.
+Who’d have thought?
+I should say that it’s an unfortunate product of its time – in my life – in that it reflects an overly narrow, random range of reading.
+Since then, I’ve come embarrassingly late to writers like Rebecca Sullivan, Andrea Dworkin, Sallie Tisdale, Susan Griffin, Judith Butler and Gayatri Spivak who have changed and enriched my thinking on sex, the body, and its representation.
+I’m not an academic, or even particularly rigorous-minded person, so my thoughts are still narrow, limited and all-too-rubbish.
 But a lot of these undigested ideas have kept coming back to me and, in often horrible ways, seemed relevant.

 When I came across George Steiner’s ‘Night Words’ two years ago, I thought its attitude to pornography was absurd, prudish and reactionary (and, yeah, it pretty much is).
 I was going to write a short, jokey piece riffing on it.
 But then, the more I thought about it the more struck I was by its weird sincerity, its guileless commitment to the act of writing and to the moral responsibility inherent in the use of words.
 The other night I read through what I ended up writing and thought maybe it was worth sharing on this blog.
 It makes a lot of shallow digressions – the point about the real violence that often lies behind the epistemic violence of pornographic writing/imagery (the Marquis de Sade didn’t just write kinky literature – he was a rapist and murderer) needs further development.
 The tone can also get a bit… wayward – I was experimenting with a looser and more associative style.
-But I hope it’s clear that my intentions were good.
-I also hope that it might encourage some of the innumerable people better informed than me (on this and related subjects) to get in touch and better inform me about stuff.
+But I hope that it might encourage some of the innumerable people better informed than me on this and related subjects to get in touch and better inform me about stuff.
 It is 6,500 words, though.
 So I won’t take it personally if I don’t hear from you.

 Reading George Steiner on sex it’s impossible not to imagine the words ‘he opined’ or ‘he harrumphed’ after every sentence.
 As in,